Asbestos samples can be air or small pieces of the building material.

-This method is most appropriate for final clearance samples either due to regulation (AHERA) or liability issues.
+TEM is most appropriate for final clearance samples.
+This is due to regulation (AHERA) or liability issues.
 By law, schools, etc., must use this method.
-This is also most appropriate for litigation and real estate transactions.
+TEM is best for litigation and real estate transactions.

-You need to be aware of this when requesting that we use this type of sample analysis there are limitations.
+You need to be aware of this when requesting that we use PCM analysis.
 Items such as carpets, wood, fiberglass, and drywall can produce fibers that fall in this size range and will be counted along with asbestos fibers in determining exposure.

 The polarized light microscopy technique utilizes the unique features of polarized light to observe mineral specific optical properties.
 In this manner, PLM can differentiate asbestos from non-asbestos fibers and further classify the various species that compose the asbestos mineral family.
 Moreover, the technique records the identity of the non-asbestos fibrous component of each bulk building material sample.

 The PLM procedure provides an economical technique for screening large numbers of samples.
-However, as with PCM, there are limitations to light microscopy testing due to the magnification (100-400X) employed and due to other interferences present in the building material matrix (ex: tar and petroleum binding components, sub-micron particulate adhering to the surface of an asbestos mineral, etc.).
+As with PCM, there are limitations to light microscopy testing due to the magnification (100-400X) used.
+The dust collected in the air sample may have other fibers that may be counted as “asbestos”.

 The current method employed for these analyses is found in EPA 600/R-93/116.
 Other procedures are also utilized to supplement this method such as NIOSH 9002, and OSHA ID 191.
 Accreditation is primarily provided by the National Institute of Standards and Technology (NIST) through the National Voluntary Laboratory Accreditation Program (NVLAP).